pial-paul/iDetectFace/README.md

-# Face Recognition Attendance System
+# iDetectFace - Face Recognition Attendance System

 A Python-based facial recognition system that automatically takes attendance and stores records in a CSV file.
 This application uses computer vision to identify registered individuals and mark their attendance with timestamps.